Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Summary and conclusion

-Based on results from numerical tests, we implemented several modifications to the original grey scheme.
-We implemented the following changes to the approach proposed by \cite{Foucart:2016rxm}: \begin{enumerate} \item{Updated the definition of energy-averaged neutrino opacities.
-Concretely:} \begin{itemize} \item{\cite{Foucart:2016rxm} computes the scattering and absorption opacities by first calculating the opacities under the assumption that the neutrinos are in equilibrium with the fluid and then extrapolating away from equilibrium using the ratio $(T_\nu/T)^2$.
-We assume that the neutrinos obey a black body spectrum (which was also assumed by \cite{Foucart:2016rxm}) and compute the opacities for a set of predefined neutrino temperatures and create an interpolation grid in $T_\nu$.} \item{After interpolating the opacities, we apply a set of correction factors.
-These correction factors, in short, amount to multiplying the opacities with $0.95$ in the gain layer and reducing the opacities that appear in the evolution equations as $(\kappa_a + \kappa_s)H^i$ with 0.6 in optically thick regions.} \end{itemize} \item{Adjusted the procedure for estimating the average energy of the neutrino flux.
-Specifically, we made the following changes} \begin{itemize} \item{Changed the order of the Fermi integrals in the equations modelling the ratio of the average energy of the neutrino flux and the average neutrino energy.
-For consistency, we also changed the updated the order of the Fermi integrals that appear in the estimate for the neutrino number flux.} \item {Modified the scalar $s^C$ by introducing an $N\tau$ term in the denominator.} \item {Directly computed the optical depth, eliminating reliance on the $\beta$ parameter.} \end{itemize} \end{enumerate}
+Based on results from numerical tests, we implemented several modifications to the original gray scheme.
+We implemented the following changes to the approach proposed by \cite{Foucart:2016rxm}: \begin{enumerate} \item{We updated the definition of energy-averaged neutrino opacities. {\cite{Foucart:2016rxm} computed the scattering and absorption opacities by first calculating the opacities under the assumption that the neutrinos are in equilibrium with the fluid and then extrapolating away from equilibrium using the ratio $(T_\nu/T)^2$.
+We assumed that the neutrinos obey a blackbody spectrum (which was also assumed by \citealt{Foucart:2016rxm}), and computed the opacities for a set of predefined neutrino temperatures to create an interpolation grid in $T_\nu$.} {After interpolating the opacities, we applied a set of correction factors.
+These correction factors, in short, amount to multiplying the opacities with $0.95$ in the gain layer and reducing the opacities that appear in the evolution equations as $(\kappa_a + \kappa_s)H^i$ with 0.6 in optically thick regions.}} \item{We adjusted the procedure for estimating the average energy of the neutrino flux.
+Specifically, we {changed the order of the Fermi integrals in the equations, modeling the ratio of the average energy of the neutrino flux to the average neutrino energy.
+For consistency, we also changed the updated order of the Fermi integrals that appear in the estimate for the neutrino number flux.} {We modified the scalar $s^C$ by introducing an $N\tau$ term in the denominator.} {We directly computed the optical depth, eliminating reliance on the $\beta$ parameter.}} \end{enumerate}